Comments

 Change color of glass with regedit (with decimal to hex ARGB converter)

-by Steve Sinchak with 44,000 views
+Posted December 2006 by Steve Sinchak

 Would you like to use the registry to set the color of aero glass on your PC?
 The registry setting requires an ARGB (Alpha, Red, Green, Blue) hex string for this setting.
-This is not very easy to create on your own so I wrote a simple decimal to hex converter below that will automatically convert the values and generate the setting value for you.
+This is not very easy to create on your own so I wrote a simple decimal-to-hex converter below that will automatically convert the values and generate the setting value for you.
 Follow these steps to get started:

 1. Open Registry Editor and navigate through HKEY_CURRENT_USER, Software, Microsoft, Windows and DWM.